pafpixel/Polar_Flow_gpx_exporter/README.md

 If no output folder is specified, the files are saved in the input folder.

 **Run the converter:**
+Run from folder with the gps_converter_main.R and functions.R

     Rscript --vanilla gps_converter_main.R input output